Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Second chance checking is designed for people who have been denied a checking account in the past.
 Usually offered at online or smaller, local banks, these accounts can help people to develop good banking habits so they can upgrade to regular checking later.
 They may not offer the full array of bells and whistles, and they may involve higher fees.

-• Prepaid debit cards, meanwhile, allow you to load funds onto the card which you can then use to pay bills, make purchases, or withdraw cash at ATMs.
+• Prepaid debit cards, meanwhile, allow you to load funds onto the card, which you can then use to pay bills, make purchases, or withdraw cash at ATMs.
 A prepaid debit card is not a bank account but it can provide a formerly incarcerated person with a way to manage their money until they can get an account at a bank.

 The Takeaway

-Having a bank account can be a positive experience for inmates, but opening a bank account for a prisoner can be quite challenging.
-Not all states allow inmates to start accounts, and not all banks are willing to have prisoners as customers.
 Whether you’re opening accounts for inmates while they’re incarcerated or after they’re released, choosing the right place to bank matters.
 Specifically, it’s important to find a bank that offers the best combination of features and benefits for inmates and former inmates and makes it possible for you to open that account before the prisoner is released.

-Better banking is here with up to 4.00% APY on SoFi Checking and Savings.
+Better banking is here with SoFi, NerdWallet’s 2024 winner for Best Checking Account Overall.* Enjoy up to 4.20% APY on SoFi Checking and Savings.

 FAQ